Growth of structure in interacting vacuum cosmologies: Growth of structure

 The expressions above are valid only if the matter flow follows geodesics, as we have assumed throughout.
 For a dimensionless parameter interaction $g$ equal to zero the results for the $\Lambda$CDM model are recovered~\cite{Bruni}.

-Figure~\ref{fig1} shows the plot of the evolution of first-order growing mode $D_+$ for the $\Lambda$CDM and three interaction models by solving the differential equation $(\ref{four})$ with the same initial amplitude $D_{+i}$ for all of the growing modes at $z=1000$.
-In the left panel we show the model I that corresponds to a decomposed generalized Chaplygin gas.
-Models ii and iii are shown in the right panel.
+Figure~\ref{fig1} shows the plot of the evolution of first-order growing mode $D_+$ for the $\Lambda$CDM and all three interaction models obtained by solving the differential equation $(\ref{four})$ with the same initial amplitude $D_{+i}$ for all of the growing modes at $z=1000$.
 When $g>0$ we have energy flux from vacuum to dark matter, since $Q<0$, and dark matter is created.
-In this case the first-order growing mode is suppressed with respect to the $\Lambda$CDM model (black curve) for a given value of the present day dark matter, $\Omega_{dm0}$.
-This is because the dark matter density is lower at early times, for a fixed dark matter density today.
+In this case the first-order growing mode is suppressed with respect to the $\Lambda$CDM model (black curve) for a given value of the present day dark matter, $\Omega_{\rm dm0}$.
+This is because the dark matter density is lower at early times when we fix the dark matter density today.
 When $g<0$ we have energy flow from dark matter to the vacuum, since $Q>0$, and dark matter is annihilated or decays.
-In this case there is an enhancement in the first-order growing mode for the same value of $\Omega_{dm0}$ \cite{Wang:2013qy}.
+In this case there is an enhancement in the first-order growing mode for the same value of $\Omega_{\rm dm0}$ \cite{Wang:2013qy}.